KQM-git/TCL/characters/pyro/amber.md

 Fires 2 arrows per Aimed Shot.
 The second arrow deals 20% of the first arrow's DMG.

-The second arrow is fired 10 degrees vertically below actual aiming, has separate critical, and also makes the primary shot travel further before it starts dropping down.
+* The second arrow is fired 10 degrees vertically below actual aiming, has separate critical, and also makes the primary shot travel further before it starts dropping down.
+* C1 damage instance is considered CA damage.
 {% endtab %}

 {% tab title="C2" %}